By Chris Wilkinson

 Deadly Obsessions – The End Of The Affair

 Like all affairs of passion, the outcome was decided by emotions rather than reason.
 It has been said that love is another form of insanity.
 It drives people to do things that are risky and foolhardy at best, dangerous and deadly at worst.
 The latter defines the Ciszewski-Łoziński duel.
 Whether it was love or lust, romance or obsession, the emotions aroused by these two men’s feelings for a woman led to a close friendship ending in murder.
 The survivor was no better than the victim.
 As for the woman, little is known about what became of her, but one thing is for certain.
-She lost the love of her life as well as a man who thought she could be the love of his life.
+She lost the love of her life as well as a man who thought she could be the love of her life.
 In this duel of hearts everyone ended up a loser.

 Source: Europe Between East and West